-SECTION 1.
-Title. - These Rules shall be known as the New Rules of Procedure of the Securities and Exchange Commission.
+SECTION 1-1.
+Title - These Rules shall be known as "Revised Rules of Procedure 2000 of the Securities and Exchange Commission"

-SEC.
-2. Definitions. - For purposes of these Rules the following terms shall mean:
+SECTION 1-2.
+Definitions - For purposes of these Rules the following terms shall mean:

 - a.
-Commission the Securities and Exchange Commission. - b.
-Commissioner the Chairman or any of the Associate Commissioners. - c.
-Hearing Officer -any Commissioner, officer, body or panel duly designated or created by the Commission to hear and decide a particular case. - d.
+Commission the Securities and Exchange Commission - b.
+Commissioner the Chairman or any of the Associate Commissioners - c.
+Hearing Officer any Commissioner, officer, body or panel duly designated or created by the Commission to hear and decide a particular case. - d.
 Order any directive, other than a judgment, of a Hearing Officer. - e.
-Corporation also refers to a partnership or an association registered with the Commission. - SEC.
-3. Construction.
-These rules shall be liberally construed in order to promote public interest and to assist the parties in obtaining just, speedy and inexpensive determination of every action or claim brought before the Commission. - SEC.
-4. Nature of Proceedings.
-Subject to the requirements of due process, proceedings before the Commission shall be summary in nature not necessarily adhering to or following the technical rules of evidence obtaining in the regular courts.
-Provided however, that the Rules of Court may apply in a suppletory manner whenever practicable. - SEC.
-5. Venue of Hearings.
-All actions or claims brought under these Rules shall be commenced and heard in the main office of the Commission.
+Corporation also refers to a partnership or an association registered with the Commission. - SECTION 1-3.
+Construction These rules shall be liberally construed in order to promote public interest and to assist the parties in obtaining just, speedy and inexpensive determination of every action or claim brought before the Commission. - SECTION 1-4.
+Nature of Proceedings Subject to the requirements of due process, proceedings before the Commission shall be summary in nature not necessarily adhering to or following the technical rules of evidence obtaining in the regular courts.
+Provided, however, that the Rules of Court may apply in a suppletory manner whenever practicable. - SECTION 1-5.
+Venue of Hearings All actions or claims brought under these Rules shall be commenced and heard in the main office of the Commission.
 However, an action involving a corporation whose principal office is within a region where the Commission has an extension office may be filed with and heard in such extension office.